Palliative care vs hospice: What’s the difference?

 When should someone be offered palliative care?

-- Conditions that can benefit for palliative care
+- Conditions that can benefit from palliative care include:

 - Cancer